AdobeDocs/workfront-learn.en/help/best-practices/filters-views-groupings-bp.md

 Creating one-time use reports for each segment of data you want to see is time-consuming and clutters up the Workfront system.

-For instructions on how to create reports with  prompts see the chapter labeled "How to set up and use report prompts" in [Understand report settings](https://experienceleague.adobe.com/docs/workfront-learn/tutorials-workfront/reporting/basic-reporting/report-settings.html).
+For instructions on how to create reports with  prompts see the chapter labeled "How to set up and use report prompts" in the [Understand report settings](https://experienceleague.adobe.com/docs/workfront-learn/tutorials-workfront/reporting/basic-reporting/report-settings.html) video.

 For instructions on how to create reports with custom prompts see [Create custom prompts](https://experienceleague.adobe.com/docs/workfront-learn/tutorials-workfront/reporting/intermediate-reporting/custom-prompts.html).